Building a coconut and cocoa agroforestry system in the Dominican Republic

 About the project:

 In the northeast of the Dominican Republic, the Ambrosia farm is graced by fertile soils and natural springs that a nearby protected rainforest provides.
 This 30-year-old coconut farm, now run by Initiative 20x20 financial partner 12Tree, covers 2,132 hectares.
 12Tree's aim is to rehabilitate the coconut palm plantation to boost productivity while intercropping 800 hectares of fine flavor, organic cocoa that the coconut trees shade.
-This integated agroforestry system will be the largest organic cocoa plantation in the Dominican Republic and among the largest in the world, employing 300 people by 2021.
+This integated agroforestry system will be the largest organic cocoa plantation in the Dominican Republic and among the largest in the world, employing 500 people.